Badge of Glory: Plot

 Blackwood’s recovery is slow.
 His domineering step-mother insists that he will recover better at the family home of Hawks Hill. and he is taken there, with his faithful valet, Private Smithett.
 He finds his father, the Colonel, bedridden but in good spirits and happy to hear of his son’s exploits.

 Blackwood decides to leave home and stay at his club.
 He accidentally overhears a conversation in which he learns that his step-mother was the mistress of the late Lord Lapidge, from whom she inherited her wealth.
 He reports for duty in Portsmouth.

 The marines are posted to Malta, where Blackwood finds the climate even more stifling than that of West Africa.
 They spend most of their time on ceremonial duties and drilling with new weapons.
 Harry Blackwood has an affair with Fynmore’s young wife.
 Then under Ashley-Chute’s command, they sail for the Black Sea to participate in the Crimean War.

 From the port of Varna, the squadron joins battle with Russian ships off the coast near Odessa.
 The flagship, HMS Tenacious, is almost overwhelmed, but Blackwood’s marine sharpshooters manage to save the day.
 Ashley-Chute is killed in the battle.

 The marines are ordered to Crimea and land at Balaclava.
 They march inland, where they are to support the army in storming a well-defended Russian redoubt.

 The marines are put into the attack.
 Fynmore, who has learned that his wife has given birth to a baby, almost certainly Harry’s, angrily gives the latter a dangerous assignment with a grenade party.
 Harry not only survives, but distinguishes himself.

 Blackwood is again badly wounded and wakes up in hospital where he finds Davern nursing him.
 He is evacuated home to England; the doctors fear for his life, but he does survive.
 He returns home to Hawks Hill, his marine career almost certainly over.
 The Colonel has died and he takes up his family inheritance, whilst his step-mother leaves for France.
-Davern, now amicably separated from his husband, comes to him.
+Davern, now amicably separated from her husband, comes to him.